sheldonkotyk/ktyk/content/collections/pages/livestream.md

         text: .
   -
     type: paragraph
+    attrs:
+      textAlign: left
     content:
       -
         type: text
-        text: "Join Sheldon and Kirk at 1:30PM Eastern Time on Wednesdays.
+        text: "Join Sheldon and Kirk at the new time of 9:00PM Eastern Time on Tuesdays.
 Don't forget to like, subscribe, and hit the bell to be notified of future livestreams as well as the well produced videos that Kirk occasionally drops."
   -
     type: heading
     attrs:
+      textAlign: left
       level: 3
     content:
       -